opensearch-project/reporting/reporting-cli/docs/user/Reference Manual.md

 ## Reporting CLI

-Reporting CLI is a quick out-of-box options to be able to download reports without requiring the use of Dashboards and the Dashboards plugin.
+Reporting CLI is a quick out-of-box options to be able to download reports without requiring the use of Dashboards.

 ### Features